On Google Ads, your competitors are very visible.

 The higher the budget of the (potential) client, the more info they’ll provide.

 So for a new client, I was able to get the customer acquisition cost of the top 5 players in their industry. the data was anonymized but still.
-Since my client had been advertising in this market before, we had a pretty good idea about the cost per click, which allowed us to work backwards and figure out the revenue numbers for all of these players.
+Since my client had been advertising in this market before, we had a pretty good idea about the cost per click, which allowed us to work backward and figure out the revenue numbers for all of these players.

 This really helped us to put together a list of targets to guide our optimizations.